-Two key pieces of legislation passed Federal Parliament last week (8 and 9 March), to introduce a training levy for employers nominating overseas skilled workers.
+Two key pieces of legislation passed Federal Parliament last week (8 and 9 May), to introduce a training levy for employers nominating overseas skilled workers, and provide for changes to the labour market testing provisions.

 The Migration Amendment (Skilling Australians Fund) Bill 2018 and Migration (Skilling Australians Fund) Charges Bill 2017 were introduced to amend the Migration Act 1958 to provide for the collection of the nomination training contribution charge from employers accessing workers under the temporary and permanent employer sponsored migration programs.